HChristopherNaoyuki/snake-bite-app-java-project/README.md

    ```

 ## License
-This project is licensed under the [BSD 2-Clause License](https://opensource.org/licenses/BSD-2-Clause).
+This project is licensed under the MIT License.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.